muppet9010/factorio-muppet-streamer/README.md

 - Command syntax: `/muppet_streamer_spawn_around_player [DETAILS JSON STRING]`
 - Details in JSON string supports the arguments:
-    - delay: FLOAT - Optional: how many seconds before the spawning occurs.
+    - delay: DECIMAL - Optional: how many seconds before the spawning occurs.
 A 0 second delay makes it happen instantly.
 If not specified it defaults to 0 second delay.
     - target: STRING - Mandatory: the player name to center upon (case sensitive).
     - force: STRING - Optional: the force of the spawned entities.
 Value can be either the name of a force (i.e. `player` or `enemy`), or left blank for the force of the targeted player.
 Certain entity types are hardcoded like trees, rocks and fire to be neutral.
 Value is case sensitive to Factorio's internal force name.
 	- entityName: STRING - Mandatory: the type of entity to be placed: tree, rock, laserTurret, gunTurretRegularAmmo, gunTurretPiercingAmmo, gunTurretUraniumAmmo, wall, fire, defenderBot, distractorBot, destroyerBot.
-	- radiusMax: FLOAT - Mandatory: the max radius of the placement area from the target player.
+	- radiusMax: DECIMAL - Mandatory: the max radius of the placement area from the target player.
-	- radiusMin: FLOAT - Optional: the min radius of the placement area from the target player.
+	- radiusMin: DECIMAL - Optional: the min radius of the placement area from the target player.
 If set to the same value as radiusMax then a perimeter is effectively made.
 If not provided then 0 is used.
     - existingEntities: STRING - Mandatory: how the newly spawned entity should handle existing entities on the map.
 Either `overlap`, or `avoid`.
 	- quantity: INTEGER - Optional: specifies the quantity of entities to place.
 Will not be more than this, but may be less if it struggles to find random placement spots.
 Placed on a truly random placement within the radius which is then searched around for a nearby valid spot.
 Intended for small quantities.
-	- density: FLOAT - Optional: specifies the approximate density of the placed entities.
+	- density: DECIMAL - Optional: specifies the approximate density of the placed entities.
 1 is fully dense, close to 0 is very sparse.
 Placed on a 1 tile grid with random jitter for non tile aligned entities.
 Due to some placement searching it won't be a perfect circle and not necessarily a regular grid.
 Intended for larger quantities.
     - ammoCount: INTEGER - Optional: specifies the amount of ammo in applicable entityTypes.
 For GunTurrets it's the ammo count and ammo over the turrets max storage is ignored.
 For fire it's the stacked fire count meaning longer burn time and more damage, game max is 250, but numbers above 50 seem to have no greater effect.
     - followPlayer: BOOLEAN - Optional: if true the entities that can move will follow the player.
 If false they will be unmanaged.
 Some entities like defender combat bots have a maximum follow number, the remainder will not follow the player.
 - Example command tree ring: `/muppet_streamer_spawn_around_player {"target":"muppet9010", "entityName":"tree", "radiusMax":10, "radiusMin":5, "existingEntities":"avoid", "density": 0.7}`